PawelAdamski/HttpClientMock/README.md

 ## Request matching
 On every request made using HttpClientMock each rule is checked if it matches.
-From all matching rules last defined one is selected.
-If no rule matches HttpClientMock return response with status 404.

 ### HTTP method
 HttpClientMock supports all Http methods.